ResetXPDR/MSFS_AutoFPS/README.md

     - Works with all automation methods: FPS Sensitivity, FPS Tolerance and Auto TLOD.
     - Defaults to enabled in Non-Expert mode.
 Enabled in Expert mode by checking the - box to the right of the TLOD Max/Top textbox.
     - When your flight transitions from day to night time, based on your location and the local time, TLOD Max/Top will progressively reduce to half its normal value, including the progressive removal of any TLOD Base and Top Extra in use.
-    - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Base Min, will activate the seeking process if TLOD Base Min Extra is enabled and reactivate TLOD Top + if enabled.
+    - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Base Min, will activate the seeking process if TLOD Base Min Extra is enabled and reactivate Mtns if enabled.
     - The status line will show either Day or Night when activated and Δ while transitioning between them.
   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
 (100ft - 100000ft allowable)
   - Auto OLOD